top of page

 The payments functionality at the heart of Incredible is more than a convenience.
 It is a structural intervention.
 By weaving together open-banking rails - which I helped define in my previous venture - with precise payment orchestration, the platform allows users to automate repayments across multiple credit lines without taking on new debt, undergoing a credit check, or engaging with the opaque choreography of billing cycles.
 In a system designed to maximise interest revenue through fragmentation and friction, automation becomes a financial equaliser.

 Where most credit-management tools rely on dashboards and admonitions, Incredible leans on behavioural prompts informed by how people actually make financial decisions.
 Users are nudged toward strategies - such as the avalanche method - that minimise total interest paid.
-Progress is surfaced in ways that reinforce momentum rather than shame.
-The experience is designed not to moralise but to stabilise.
+Progress is surfaced in ways that reinforce a momentum towards consistent debt repayment.

 It is surprising how much impact emerges from solving for coherence.
 One payment instead of many.
 One strategy instead of a scattered set of reactions.
 One interface that translates a dozen hidden mechanics into a single monthly outcome.
 In a country where the average credit-card APR now exceeds 20% and the average household carries several active cards, small improvements in how debt is repaid compound into significant improvements in long-term financial resilience.